Deploying with Git

 Prerequisites: Install Git and the Heroku CLI

-Before you can deploy your app to Heroku, you need to initialize a local Git repository and commit your application code to it.
+Before you can deploy your app to Heroku, initialize a local Git repository and commit your application code to it.

-The following example demonstrates initializing a Git repository for an app that lives in the myapp
+The following example demonstrates initializing a Git repository for an app that lives in the example-app

 directory: